Anosmia: Diagnosis

 Diagnosis begins with a detailed history, including possible related injuries, such as upper respiratory infections or head injury.
 The examination may involve nasal endoscopy for obstructive factors such as polyps or swelling.
 A nervous system examination is performed to see if the cranial nerves are affected.
 On occasion, after head traumas, there are people who have unilateral anosmia.
 The sense of smell should be tested individually in each nostril.

-Many cases of congenital anosmia remain unreported and undiagnosed.
-Since the disorder is present from birth the individual may have little or no understanding of the sense of smell, hence is unaware of the deficit.
+Cases of congenital anosmia may remain unreported and undiagnosed.
+Because the disorder is present from birth, the individual may have little or no understanding of the sense of smell, remaining unaware of the disability as a cause for any deficits.
 It may also lead to reduction of appetite.

 Treatment

 Though anosmia caused by brain damage cannot be treated, anosmia caused by inflammatory changes in the mucosa may be treated with glucocorticoids.
 Reduction of inflammation through the use of oral glucocorticoids such as prednisone, followed by long term topical glucocorticoid nasal spray, would easily and safely treat the anosmia.
 A prednisone regimen is adjusted based on the degree of the thickness of mucosa, the discharge of oedema and the presence or absence of nasal polyps.
 However, the treatment is not permanent and may have to be repeated after a short while.
 Together with medication, pressure of the upper area of the nose must be mitigated through aeration and drainage.

 Anosmia caused by a nasal polyp may be treated by steroidal treatment or removal of the polyp.

 Although very early in development, gene therapy has restored a sense of smell in mice with congenital anosmia when caused by ciliopathy.
 In this case, a genetic condition had affected cilia in their bodies which normally enabled them to detect air-borne chemicals, and an adenovirus was used to implant a working version of the IFT88 gene into defective cells in the nose, which restored the cilia and allowed a sense of smell.